unidiag/astracmd/README.md

-# astracmd
+# Astra Commander

-`astracmd` is a terminal dashboard for monitoring and managing Cesbo Astra instances.
+`Astra Commander` is a terminal dashboard for monitoring and managing Cesbo Astra instances.

 The application works directly with the Astra HTTP API and WebSocket API.
 It does not require a database.